vuil/tanzu-cli/docs/full/style_guide.md

 Use the standard CRUD verbs whenever possible

-* Tanzu CLI uses create, delete, get, list, update
+* Tanzu CLI uses `create, delete, get, list, update`

-  If at all possible, use pre-existing verbs from the [Shared Taxonomy document](cli-wordlist.yml)
+If at all possible, use pre-existing verbs from the [Shared Taxonomy](taxonomy.md).

-* New verbs must be reviewed by the Tanzu CLI SIG

-  Opposing commands should take the form of antonyms
+* Opposing commands should take the form of antonyms

 Example